This is what my life with Long Covid feels like.

 2. Be an active ally!

-– Educate yourself and others about post-acute infection syndromes, their severity, and be there for people like us.
+- Educate yourself and others about post-acute infection syndromes, their severity, and try to be there for anyone you know managing chronic conditions

 - Take efforts to improve air safety, including HEPA and MERV13+ air filtration, with a goal of 6+ air changes per hour.
 An affordable DIY way is a Corsi-Rosenthal box.

-– Say NO to any form of mask bans.
+- Be outspoken against ANY form of mask bans.

 - If you’re USA: push back on any cuts to Medicare, Social Security, Scientific Research, or Vaccine development & accessibility.